 Similar to GMI, Cruise has also been incurring losses all these years.

 The latest loss from Cruise totaled nearly $900 million, a figure that was even higher than that of GMI.

 While Cruise has incurred losses, it has been receiving fundings all these years from prominent investors such as Microsoft, Softbank, Honda and GM itself.

 References and Credits

-1. All financial figures in this page were obtained from GM quarterly and annual reports through its Investor Relation website: General Motor Investor Relations.
+1. All financial figures in this article were obtained and referenced from GM’s quarterly and annual reports which can be found in: General Motors Investor Relations.

 If you find the information in this article helpful, please consider sharing it on social media and also provide a link back to this article from any website so that more articles like this one can be created in the future.